Capital World Group

 • Endline QC

 Perform a thorough final inspection of finished garments.
-This Quality audit includes a final measurement check, visual examination, and a metal needle detector scan to ensure no broken needles remain in garments (a crucial safety step).
+This quality audit includes a final measurement check, visual examination and a metal needle detector scan to ensure no broken needles remain in garments (a crucial safety step).

-Inspectors also conduct physical tests on a sample from each batch to identify any defects with Accessories like zippers, snaps, buttons, or elastic.
+Inspectors also conduct physical tests on a sample from each batch to identify any defects with accessories like zippers, snaps, buttons, or elastic.
 Any garment failing these checks is pulled out or reworked.

 woman checking quality of finished clothes